SWITCH+2026: Stroke and neurovascular diseases Workshop on Imaging and Treatment CHallenges

 Overview

-SWITCH is a MICCAI workshop focused on imaging related to stroke diagnosis and treatment.
-The main goals of the workshop are 1) to introduce the clinical background of challenges/opportunities related to imaging for stroke that are relevant for researchers working in the MICCAI field, and 2) to stimulate discussion and ideas exchange.
-To this end, there will be keynotes by clinical experts in stroke imaging and treatment, as well as presentations by researchers of on-going work.
+SWITCH+ is a MICCAI workshop focused on imaging, analysis, and computational methods for neurovascular diseases.
+Building on the original SWITCH workshop on stroke diagnosis and treatment, SWITCH+ expands its scope to include a wider spectrum of neurovascular conditions and vascular pathologies assessed through neuroimaging and related imaging modalities.
+The main goals of the workshop are 1) to introduce the clinical background of challenges and opportunities in neurovascular diagnosis, treatment, prognosis, and management that are relevant for researchers in the MICCAI field, and 2) to stimulate discussion and exchange around recent advances in imaging and computational methods.
+To this end, there will be keynotes by clinical experts in neurovascular imaging and intervention, as well as presentations by researchers of ongoing work.

 Call for papers

-• Novel image processing approaches for lesion detection and quantification
+• Novel image processing approaches for detection, classification, segmentation, and quantification of brain vessels, lesions, and abnormalities (e.g., stroke, aneurysms, arteriovenous malformations)

 We encourage work involving, among others, the following imaging modalities: